UchihaSean/LeetCode/README.md

 - 0305 Number of Islands II.
 Union-find.
 - 0314 Binary Tree Vertical Order Traversal.
 BFS
 - 0317 Shortest Distance from All Buildings.
 BFS for every building.
+- 0322 Coin Change.
+Classic DP.
 - 0325 Maximum Size Subarray Sum Equals k.
 Pre sum and dict.
 - 0336 Palindrome Pairs.
 Set.
+- 0347 Top K Frequent Elements.
+Heap.
 - 0360 Sort Transformed Array.
 Math.
 - 0366 Find Leaves of Binary Tree.
 Track depth and add leaves.
+- 0380 Insert Delete GetRandom O(1).
+Track the list and dictionary.
+Update the list by swap the last one and the key.
 - 0381 Insert Delete GetRandom O(1) - Duplicates allowed.
 List and Dict.
 Trick.
 Remove one element from list, swap last one with this one.
 - 0403 Frog Jump.
 BFS
 - 0426 Convert Binary Search Tree to Sorted Doubly Linked List. inorder traversal